abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 io_write_port(uint8_t port, uint8_t value)
 ```
-Write to all pins on the selected port
+Write to all pins on the selected port.
 **Parameters:**
 port *(uint8_t)*: 0 = pins 1 to 8, 1 = pins 9 to 16
 value *(uint8_t)*:  number between 0 and 255 or 0x00 and 0xFF.
 Each bit in the 8-bit number represents a pin on the port.
 1 = logic high, 0 = logic low